Probabilistic QoS-aware Placement of VNF chains at the Edge: Abstract

 \section{Abstract}

-Network Function Virtualisation and Software Defined Networking are innovating the way network services are provisioned, by introducing a level of flexibility that is key for coping with requirements of complex traffic patterns in modern networking systems, such as the Internet of Things (IoT).
-Network services may be provisioned to cope with IoT traffic requirements by deploying Virtual Network Functions (VNFs) chains over virtualised infrastructures.
-The availability of Edge resources may be exploited to cope with IoT traffic latency and bandwidth requirements but, on the other hand, it may introduce variations in the available infrastructure.

-In this paper, we present a declarative solution, EdgeUsher, to the problem of how to best place VNF chains onto Cloud-Edge infrastructures.
-EdgeUsher prototype can determine all eligible placements for a set of VNF chains onto an Edge infrastructure so to satisfy all the hardware, IoT, security, bandwidth, and latency requirements associated with the input VNF chains.
-It exploits probability distributions to model the dynamic behaviour of Edge infrastructures, and it correspondingly ranks the set of valid placements according to such probabilities.
-EdgeUsher also returns, for each placement, the set of function-to-function paths that can be exploited to route traffic flows through the deployed chain.
+Deploying IoT-enabled Virtual Network Function (VNF) chains to Cloud-Edge infrastructures requires determining a placement for each VNF that satisfies all set deployment requirements as well as a software-defined routing of traffic flows between consecutive functions that meets all set communication requirements.
+In this article, we present a declarative solution, \prototype, to the problem of how to best place VNF chains to Cloud-Edge infrastructures. \prototype can determine all eligible placements for a set of VNF chains to a Cloud-Edge infrastructure so to satisfy all of their hardware, IoT, security, bandwidth, and latency requirements.
+It exploits probability distributions to model the dynamic variations in the available Cloud-Edge infrastructure, and to assess output eligible placements against those variations.